-Summary 2017: Street engineering design standards were adopted upon City incorporation using the County of Santa Barbara standards.
+Summary 2018: Street engineering design standards were adopted upon City incorporation using the County of Santa Barbara standards.
 Nothing specific has been developed beyond these standards.

 In 2014, the City was awarded \$236,000 from the U.S. Department of Transportation TIGER Grant) to support the Hollister Avenue Complete Streets Corridor Project in Old Town Goleta.
 In 2015, the City entered into an agreement with FHWA for acceptance of the TIGER Grant funding.
 The funding will be used to conduct engineering and traffic studies along a stretch of Hollister Avenue in Old Town Goleta.
 Goals of the project include expanding Old Town Goleta's transportation options by making streets within the corridor safer and more convenient for all travel modes (including driving, walking, bicycling, and transit) and for all road users (including seniors, children, and disabled persons) and improving environmental quality by sustainably increasing landscaping along Hollister Corridor medians and streetscapes.
 The project will establish standards for design of streets facilities within the Old Town Hollister Corridor.
-In 2016, a consultant was selected and preliminary planning began.
+In 2016, a consultant was selected and preliminary planning began, which led to two community workshops on March 13-14, 2018 for the general community and Old Town business, respectively.
+These workshops offered the participants a chance to review, comment, and vote on three different alternative designs that were under consideration.
+Work on the Complete Streets Corridor Project continued through the remainder of 2018 and is still in development.

-Additionally, in 2014, the City also applied for and received a \$203,415 grant from the California Strategic Growth Council for a Bicycle/Pedestrian Master Plan project.
+Additionally, in 2014, the City also applied for and received a \$203,415 grant from the California Strategic Growth Council for a Bicycle and Pedestrian Master Plan project.
 In 2015, staff selected a consultant to prepare the plan.
 In 2016 numerous public meetings were held and surveys conducted.
-Project development continued in 2017, and in conjunction with the Bicycle/Pedestrian Master Plan, design standards will be developed for a typology of different streets and scenarios which will be incorporated into the street design standards.
+Project development continued throughout 2017, and in conjunction with the Bicycle and Pedestrian Master Plan, design standards were developed for a typology of different streets and scenarios, which were incorporated into the street design standards and adopted by the City Council on October 16, 2018.

 TE-IA-4 Neighborhood Traffic Management Program.
 Neighborhood Traffic Management Programs (NTMPs) may be developed to reduce vehicle speeds where appropriate and to control traffic volumes on local streets.
-Each NTMP should be a two-phase program, with the first phase involving education and neighborhood participation to determine whether there is support for potential measures to manage neighborhood traffic.
+Each NTMP should be a twophase program, with the first phase involving education and neighborhood participation to determine whether there is support for potential measures to manage neighborhood traffic.
 The second phase may involve, where appropriate and cost effective, installation of restrictive physical devices to manage traffic and improve safety.
 Generally passive traffic management measures should be evaluated for effectiveness prior to considering installation of restrictive measures.

-Summary 2017: While the City does not have a comprehensive NTMP, efforts are still underway to implement existing regulations (i.e., AB 321) and the City has recently finished installing traffic calming measures to reduce school zone vehicle speeds consistent with City Council Resolution 07-65.
+Summary 2018: While the City does not have a comprehensive NTMP, efforts are still underway to implement existing regulations (i.e., AB 321) and the City has recently finished installing traffic calming measures to reduce school zone vehicle speeds consistent with City Council Resolution No. 07-65.

 The City actively participates with the Goleta Union School District to ensure that traffic management is maintained in school zones.
 City Council and Goleta Union School District maintain open communication lines to discuss public safety and traffic enforcement program intended to enhance motorist and pedestrian safety.
-Examples of programs that are implemented to support traffic management include allocating a School Resource Deputy, providing support for 17 Neighborhood Watch programs, installing flashing beacons at school crossings as part of the School Zone Traffic Enforcement Program.
+Examples of programs that are implemented to support traffic management include allocating a School Resource Deputy, providing support for 17 Neighborhood Watch programs, and installing flashing beacons at school crossings as part of the School Zone Traffic Enforcement Program.